-Bond, D., Frawley, S. & Duffield, R. 2017, 'The Effect of Competition Expansion on the Volume and Distribution of Travel for Super Rugby Teams', Sporting Traditions: Journal of the Australian Society for Sports History, vol. 34, no. 2.View/Download from: UTS OPUS
+Bond, D., Frawley, S. & Duffield, R. 2017, 'The Effect of Competition Expansion on the Volume and Distribution of Travel for Super Rugby Teams', Sporting Traditions, vol. 34, no. 2, pp. 77-88.View/Download from: UTS OPUS

 Bond, D., Govendir, B. & Wells, P. 2016, 'An evaluation of asset impairments by Australian rms and whether they were impacted by AASB 136', Accounting and Finance, vol. 56, no. 1, pp. 259-288.View/Download from: UTS OPUS or Publisher's site